 If you do not include this property in your import, each row of your import file will be imported as a new company record.

-Please note: companies added through API will not be deduplicated by the Company domain name property.
+Please note: companies created through API will not be deduplicated by the Company domain name property.

-When a new contact, company, deal, ticket, or product is added through import, you can use a unique object ID to match up these records with existing records in HubSpot.
+When you want to import contact, company, deal, ticket, product, or custom object records, you can use a unique object ID to match up these records with existing records in HubSpot.
 This object ID can be used to deduplicate records during the import process, or to search for a specific record in HubSpot.

-Include the Contact ID, Company ID, Deal ID, Ticket ID, or Product ID column in your file when you import your records into HubSpot.
-During the import process, you'll click the Update existing [records] using "object ID" exported from HubSpot checkbox when you choose your file.
+Include the object ID column in your file when you import your records into HubSpot.
+During the import process, select the Update existing [records] using "object ID" exported from HubSpot checkbox when you choose your file.

 Please note: if HubSpot displays a parent company as a duplicate of a child company, you will not be able to review or dismiss this pair as a duplicate.
 You must remove the parent-child relationship before you can merge them.